Introduction to Polyphonic C#

 blocked.
 Thus from the caller's point of view, an asynchronous method

-one, but with the useful extra guarantee
+is like a void one, but with the useful extra guarantee

 of returning immediately.
 We often refer to asynchronous methods as